keu/docs/guides/task-groups.md

 For your first example, you'll instantiate a Task Group using a `with` statement and provide a `group_id`.
 Inside your Task Group, you'll define your two tasks, `t1` and `t2`, and their respective dependencies.

-You can use dependency operators (`<<` and `>>`) in Task Groups in the same way that you can with individual tasks.
+You can use dependency operators (`<<` and `>>`) in task groups in the same way that you can with individual tasks.
 Dependencies applied to a Task Group are applied across its tasks.
 In the following code, you'll add additional dependencies to `t0` and `t3` to the Task Group, which automatically applies the same dependencies across `t1` and `t2`:

 ```python
 t0 = DummyOperator(task_id='start')